-There are three classes of Header Parameter Names: Reserved Header Parameter Names, Public Header Parameter Names, and Private Header Parameter Names.
+There are three classes of Header Parameter Names: Registered Header Parameter Names, Public Header Parameter Names, and Private Header Parameter Names.

 4.1.
-Reserved Header Parameter Names
+Registered Header Parameter Names

-The following Header Parameter Names are reserved with meanings as defined below.
+The following Header Parameter Names are registered in the IANA JSON Web Signature and Encryption Header Parameters registry defined in [JWS], with meanings as defined below.

-Additional reserved Header Parameter Names can be defined via the IANA JSON Web Signature and Encryption Header Parameters registry [JWS].
 As indicated by the common registry, JWSs and JWEs share a common header parameter space; when a parameter is used by both specifications, its usage must be compatible between the specifications.